rajveer-gill/RepRight/CONTRIBUTING.md

-# Contributing to FitForm AI
+# Contributing to RepRight

-Thank you for your interest in contributing to FitForm AI! 🎉
+Thank you for your interest in contributing to RepRight! 🎉

 ## Getting Started